bhupi1234567/Project1/README.md

-# Project1
+# Adroid-learning
-First android project
+My first android project has all many basic functionalites